jasonherrboldt/Cero/README.md

 __HIGHLIGHTED FUNCTIONALITY__

 Player two randomly selects one of three strategies at the beginning of the game: bold, cautious, or dumb.
 This decision is made behind the scenes, but the user can review the log after the game to see which strategy was chosen.
+(See below for more on the logging system.)

 Bold
  * Saves non-numeric cards for when it gets backed into a corner.